Loop group actions on categories and Whittaker invariants: -modules on ind-schemes of pro-finite type

 These functors are easily seen to be independent of the presentations.
 Also it is immediate from the finite-type case that the pairs of functors $(f_*, g^\flip)$ and $(f_+, g^!)$ satisfy the base-change formula (see \cite{Sam:Dmod} for a thorough treatment).

-\sssec{} A map $f: X \to Y$ between pro-schemes is said to be a \emph{closed embedding} (resp., \emph{proper}) if it is finitely presented and $f^r: X^r \to Y^r$ is a closed embedding (resp., proper) for some $r \in \R$ (equivalently, assuming that $r$ is final: for all $r \in \R$).
-For instance, the inclusion of a point into $Y \in \Sch^\pro$ of infinite type is \emph{not} a closed embedding.
+\sssec{} A map $f: X \to Y$ between pro-schemes is a finitely presented closed embedding (resp., proper) if it is the base-change of a closed embedding (resp., proper map) $f^r: X^r \to Y^r$ for some $r \in \R$ (equivalently, assuming that $r$ is final: for all $r \in \R$).

+The inclusion of a point into $Y \in \Sch^\pro$ of infinite type is a closed embedding that is \emph{not} finitely presented.

 \begin{lem} Let $f: X \to Y$ be finitely presented.
 The following statements hold true: \begin{itemize} \item if $f$ is proper, then $f_+$ is left adjoint to $f^!$.
 If moreover $X$ and $Y$ have dimension theories, then